 When comparing test results produced by test automation it is important to review and compare all results in the right context.
 For example with test steps, it’s now very easy to compare screenshots between different device runs.
 Capturing screenshots during test execution is a great way to capture the essence of how test execution is progressing.

 Naturally, as tests are executed on real devices, the test execution speed varies and some devices with more powerful CPUs will finalize tests earlier.
-Therefore, the comparison should be always done on test step level, especially when tests are done for graphics intensive apps like games.
+Therefore, the comparison should be always done on test step level, especially when tests are done for graphics-intensive apps like games.

-Using the screenshot compare by test steps provides visually rich feature to quickly review the status of test runs, but it also provides a great way to inspect which devices spend more time on particular test steps.
-Failing devices stand out as they lack steps, results and screenshots, when compared to successful device runs.
+Using the screenshot compare by test steps provides a visually rich feature to quickly review the status of test runs, but it also provides a great way to inspect which devices spend more time on particular test steps.
+Failing devices stand out as they lack steps, results and screenshots when compared to successful device runs.

 Selecting Only the Right Devices for Mobile App Testing